About Our Calves

 Because Holsteins are great milk producers, they will produce too much milk for the calf to digest.
 If the cow and calf remain together, the calf can be overfed which results in the calf having diarrhea, and the mother has a greater chance of developing mastitis.

-The first three days of their life, a calf receives the colostrum their mother produces which contains all kinds of great antibodies to give them a healthy start.
+The first 3-5 days of their life, a calf receives the colostrum their mother produces which contains all kinds of great antibodies to give them a healthy start.
 Our voluntary milking system recognizes the mother when she enters and keeps the colostrum in a separate pail for us to feed her calf.

 Having a pen to themselves allows us to monitor their health more closely and minimize the chances of them picking up a bacterial infection.